 where is the hypothesis formed by the parameters on the data , all in vector representations, in which for data samples and data dimensions.
 For consistency in the computations the data dimensions are supposed to have been augmented by a first ‘virtual’ dimension (column in the data matrix) having one (1) as a value for all samples due to the fact that there is a first parameter, which is a kind of an ‘offset’

 The predictions resulting from this vectorised operation are all stored in a vector, which ideally should match the training ground truth vector that conveys the correct class.
-Apparently this operation applies on all input data at once and this is why this is usually termed as batch training.
+Apparently this operation applies on all input data at once, or in batches, and this is why this is usually termed as batch training.